aptech/gauss-plot-library/docs/histogram_line_plot.md

-# GAUSS Combined Histogram Line Plot Guide
+# GAUSS combined histogram line plot

 ## Description
 This file will generate a combined histogram and line plot using randomly generated data in GAUSS.
 A number of plot customization options are demonstrated including: